Earth's Habitat Change

 5 - Migrations

-World population, soon reaching 10 billion, would face a reduction in the next decades.
-Coastal settlements will be relocated to higher lands.
-By 2030 about 3 billion people could be starving and unprotected.
-These projections are conservative and from reliable non-profit private organizations.
-This is the real world that you already watch on TV and the Internet.
-It seems that those initially not affected will not react.
-Our ingenuous believe that the Earth had endless resources -and ample capacity to compensate pollution- has destroyed the environment and its biodiversity to a non-returning point, breaking ecological and food chains.
-We became not just the dominant species, but the one that precipitate life extinction.
+World population will be soon reaching 10 billion.
+Our ingenuous believe that the Earth had endless resources -and some capacity to compensate pollution- is destroying the environment and its biodiversity, breaking ecological and food chains.
 Genetically, our conscience and sense of time give us the impression that things happen slowly, we tend to survive rather than admitting the damage we produce, therefore we do not alter direction in time.
 The classical civilisation we built and enjoyed is ending into cyber extensions, mere parasite systems of our body and mind and as such, they started to affect our humanistic perception and reaction, of biological nature.
 This includes our emotional response to life itself, based on education, reasoning and morality, which are of culural nature.
 What we understand as Western Civilization was defined and described by the great Aristotle 1.300 years ago in his amazing 'Politics'.
 Keeping his discernments alive will help us to establish a re-balanced reality.
-We cannot stop the effect of Habitat Change: Earth's inertia will extend it for thousands of years.
-We have to adapt to our new scenario, which happens to be an unimaginable one.
+We cannot stop the effects of Habitat Loss: the Earth will absorb it and react in different ways.
+We will have to adapt to our new scenario, which could well be an unimaginable one, but we will adapt.
+If you doubt it, fly over Dubai at night and compare it with the oberture opening sequence of Blade Runner, by Ridley Scott and Vangelis; the Tyrell Corporation's nightmare is here.
+Massive migrations existed since ever; the current ones are related to overpopulation of pre-historical and agrarian societies and their collective memories, wars and poverty.
+But it is not all: Habitat Change is visible everywhere.
+We are altering the Earth.
+Climate has little to do with this.

 Parliament Square, 2009.
 Because of Habitat Change, South-Sudan refugees occupy parts of London.
 Photomontage, UN photo of Sudan over photo of Parliament Square, 2008 (Ideas competition organized by Pouchulu, with compliments to Elizabeth Ajith).